 When and how to apply?

-Students interested should attend the 2013 information session: December 5, noon-1:00pm in Frazier-Jelke A lecture hall.
+Students interested should attend the 2014 information session: December 11, noon-1:00pm in Frazier-Jelke B lecture hall.

-- Download and complete the Summer Plus application form (MS Word doc) or the Summer Plus International application form (MS Word doc), and return it to Dr. Ann Viano by 5pm on January 22, 2014.
-Applicants for the Memphis-based program are asked to select St. Jude mentors in whose work they are interested, and they should look through the list of available projects (0.5MB pdf file) and select up to five potential mentors.
+- Download and complete the Summer Plus application form (MS Word doc) or the Summer Plus International application form (MS Word doc), and return it to Dr. Ann Viano by 5pm on January 21, 2015.
+Applicants for the Memphis-based program are asked to select St. Jude mentors in whose work they are interested, and they should look through the list of available projects (available by Nov.
+30) and select up to five potential mentors.
 The application also asks for general and course information and a brief essay.

 - The Rhodes selection committee, composed of diverse group of faculty, will choose finalists from the applications by mid-February.
 Selection is based on motivation for and commitment to the program, performance in course and lab work, and recommendation by the faculty evaluator.
 Those finalists selected will be interviewed by the St. Jude faculty in March.
 Final acceptance into the program will be announced by March 30.